Tensas State Bank hostage crisis: Details

-The perpetrator
+Perpetrator

 Fuaed Abdo Ahmed (c.
 1993 – August 13, 2013) was identified as the hostage-taker and shooter.
 His family owned a Trak service station located across the street from the bank.
 His parents were from Yemen.
-According to Ahmed on Facebook, he was born in Fresno, California, was a "fan" of comedian Jerry Seinfeld and rapper Eminem, and was Muslim.
+According to Ahmed on Facebook, he was born in Fresno, California and was Muslim.

 Ahmed had been a football player at the private Briarfield Academy, located in Lake Providence in East Carroll Parish in far northeastern Louisiana.
 His coach, Ben Durham, said that Ahmed had 2,700 rushing yards and 40 touchdowns in his senior year.
 Durham described Ahmed as never displaying aggressive behavior when playing football, "He was a normal good kid.
 It's not like he ever had any fits of rage.
 Ever."
 Sometime later, Durham said that he had a Facebook conversation with Ahmed and noticed the emergence of his paranoid tendencies.

-FBI encounter on April 2013
+FBI encounter in April 2013

 On August 23, 2013, it was disclosed that the Federal Bureau of Investigation had interviewed Ahmed in April while he was visiting in Yemen; his family reported him missing or possibly kidnapped.
 Ahmed told the agents that he had not been kidnapped and was hearing voices in his head and at times felt suicidal but claimed he would not injure others.
 Ahmed was also interviewed in June by the Department of Homeland Security in Los Angeles, when he returned to the United States from Yemen.
 Agents asked him about a Facebook photo posted of himself holding an AK-47 rifle in Yemen.
 During this interview, DHS said that Ahmed denied any criminal activity or inclination toward terrorism.
 Authorities in Los Angeles conducted their own evaluation of Ahmed and placed him a medical facility for several days of mental evaluation.